Board of Directors

 Joycelyn Morton was appointed as a Director effective from October 2011.

-Stephen Kulmar was appointed as a Director effective from April 2014.
+Stephen was appointed by the Board as a non-executive director in April 2014.

 Andrew Stevens has some 30 years’ experience in business and technology, spanning program design and delivery risk evaluation, governance, business transformation and regional/global expansion.